mkhaled87/SENSE/README.md

 The _dddmp_ library is also used for reading and writing BDDs which already comes with CUDD.

 The tool has an experimental nature.
-It serves as a host for several lasses of NCS and facilitates the following:
+It serves as a host for several classes of NCS and facilitates the following:

 - Constructing symbolic models of NCS.
 - Synthesizing controllers.